Katello/katello-packaging/README.md

   1. `git commit -m "Add NAME package"`
 1. Follow the "test a package" section above until it builds for all targeted platforms and required SCL + non-SCL modes.
-1. Submit a pull request against `rpm/develop`
+1. Submit a pull request against `master` branch.

 ## HOWTO: update a package